abidaziz1/Useful-Commands-Cheat-sheets/Red Teaming/Mobile Hacking/CEH Exam.md

 - **Data Theft:** Extracting sensitive user data such as call logs, photos, videos, and financial details.
 - **Device Exploitation:** Compromising user devices for further attacks or espionage.
 - **Further Attacks:** Using gathered data to perform phishing, identity theft, or fraud.
+### Mobile Spam
+Mobile spam (e.g., SMS, MMS, IM, and email spam) refers to unsolicited bulk messages targeting mobile devices.
+These messages often:
+- Advertise products/services.
+- Contain malicious links tricking users into revealing sensitive information.
+- Claim false prizes and redirect victims to premium-rate numbers.
+- Deploy phishing tactics to steal personal or financial information, leading to identity theft or fraud.

+**Consequences of Mobile Spam:**
+- Financial losses.
+- Malware infections.
+- Corporate data breaches.

+---

+### SMS Phishing (SMiShing)
+SMiShing uses SMS to send deceptive messages containing malicious links or phone numbers to acquire personal or financial information.
+Attackers lure victims with messages about lotteries, account issues, or urgent notifications.

+**Why SMiShing is Effective:**
+- High open rates for SMS compared to emails.
+- Users' trust in SMS as a direct and personal form of communication.
+- Limited awareness of SMiShing risks.
+- Shortened URLs that hide malicious links.
+- Lack of anti-phishing features in SMS platforms.

+---

+### Bluetooth and Wi-Fi Pairing Attacks
+Open Bluetooth or automatic Wi-Fi settings expose devices to:
+- **Bluesnarfing:** Stealing information like contact lists, emails, and text messages via Bluetooth.
+- **Bluebugging:** Gaining unauthorized control over Bluetooth-enabled devices to access data, intercept messages, or make calls.
+- **MITM Attacks:** Intercepting unencrypted data on public networks.

+---

+### Agent Smith Attack
+Attackers create malicious apps disguised as games or tools, often distributed via third-party app stores like 9Apps.
+Once installed, these apps replace legitimate ones with infected versions, such as WhatsApp or MX Player, to:
+- Display fraudulent ads for financial gain.
+- Steal personal information and credentials.

+---

+### SS7 Vulnerability
+The Signaling System 7 (SS7) protocol, used for communication between mobile networks, lacks robust authentication.
+Attackers exploit this to:
+- Intercept SMS messages, OTPs, and calls.
+- Bypass two-factor authentication.
+- Perform MITM attacks, phone tapping, or DoS attacks against telecom operators.
+- Track device locations and reveal network identities.

+---

+### Simjacker Attack
+Simjacker exploits the S@T browser on SIM cards, allowing attackers to send malicious SMS to:
+- Capture device location.
+- Monitor calls and gather IMEI and other data.
+- Force connections to malicious websites.
+- Perform DoS attacks on SIM cards.

+**Steps of Simjacker Attack:**
+1. Attacker sends a fraudulent SMS with hidden code.
+2. SIM’s S@T browser processes the malicious code.
+3. Device executes unauthorized commands.
+4. User information is exfiltrated via SMS for malicious use.

+---